-In 1993 Mit Shah founded Noble Investment Group, which has made more than $3 billion of value-added and income investments in upscale select-service and extended-stay hotels.
-As CEO, he provides overall strategic guidance for Noble’s institutional real estate funds and oversees the leadership of Noble’s investment and asset management groups.
-Shah is chairman of the board of La Quinta Holdings and serves on owner advisory boards for Marriott International and Hyatt Hotels.
+In 1993, Mit Shah founded Noble Investment Group, which has made $4 billion of income and value-add investments in upscale hotels throughout the United States, including numerous investments throughout Atlanta and the region.
+As CEO, he provides overall strategic guidance for the Noble organization and heads its investment committee.
+Shah presently serves as nonexecutive chairman of the board of CorePoint Lodging and serves on owner boards for Marriott International and Hyatt Hotels.

 Education: Wake Forest University

 Notable achievements: Youngest trustee and youngest officer of the board of trustees for Wake Forest University